 Our Shopping Checklist

 Style is routinely at the tippy-top of our shopping checklist, and here’s betting it is for you, too.
 The good news is, there’s no need to skimp on style when it comes to floor mirrors.
 Our list runs the gamut; for instance, go for a rustic wood frame if your interior leans more farmhouse, or go for powder-coated metals in glossy and matte finishes if contemporary designs routinely call your name.

-Hate to break it to you, but size does matter.
+We hate to break it to you, but size does matter.
 At least when it comes to mirrors.
 Too short and you won’t get a good head-to-toe view of your outfit.
-Too wide and it won’t fit in certain slim spaces.
-We chose floor mirrors with a variety of widths and heights, so get out your measuring tape and determine the best fit for your space.
+Too wide and it won’t fit in tight quarters.
+Our list of the best floor mirrors offers up a variety of widths and heights, so get out your measuring tape to determine the best fit for your space.

 Floor mirrors come in a variety of shapes.
 Rectangles are classic and so are arched designs.
-Then there are the shapes that don’t take themselves too seriously, like wavy and asymmetrical.
-We made sure to include all of those silhouettes on this list.
+Then there are other silhouettes that don’t take themselves too seriously, from wavy wonders to totally asymmetrical frames.
+We made sure to include all of the above.